woof-software/compound-capo/README.md

 max_rate(t) = snapshot_rate * (1 + max_yearly_growth * elapsed_time / 1 year)
 ```

-This mechanism allows the asset’s price to grow steadily while rejecting values that rise faster than expected, which could indicate manipulation, mispricing, or other anomalies.
+This mechanism allows the asset's price to grow steadily while rejecting values that rise faster than expected, which could indicate manipulation, mispricing, or other anomalies.

 If the live ratio exceeds the computed cap, CAPO returns the maximum allowed rate instead.
-This result is then combined with the base asset’s price to produce a final output.
+This result is then combined with the base asset's price to produce a final output.

 ---